jlnbln/My-HA-Dashboard/README.md

 To use this dashboard:
 1. Make sure HACS is installed.
 2. Install all custom cards listed above.
-3. Install the rounded-bubble.yaml theme.
+3. Install the rounded-bubble.yaml theme from this repository.
-4. Import or adapt the YAML configuration from this repo.
+4. Import or adapt the YAML configuration from dashboard.yaml.
 5. Customize entities and room definitions to match your setup.
 6. Enjoy a clean and dynamic smart home interface!